Quantum Field Effects in Stationary Electron Spin Resonance Spectroscopy: Conclusions

 \section{Conclusions}

-QED-model for dynamics of spectroscopic transitions in 1D multiqubit exchange coupled system, presented in \cite{Yearchuck_Yerchak_Dovlatova} is generalized by taking into account more carefully quantum nature of relaxation processes.
-It is predicted, that by resonance the coherent system of the resonance phonons, that is, the phonons with the energy, equaled to resonance photon energy can be formed.
-It leads to appearance along with Rabi oscillations determined by spin (electron)-photon coupling with the frequency $\Omega^{RF}$ of Rabi oscillations determined by spin (electron)-phonon coupling with the frequency $\Omega^{RPh}$.
-Therefore QED-model predicts the oscillation character of quantum relaxation, that is quite different character in comparison with phenomenological Bloch model.
-Moreover if $\lambda^{\pm}_{\vec q l} < g$ the second Rabi oscillation process will be observed by stationary state of two subsystems \{EM-fied + magnetic (electric) dipoles\}, that means, that it will be registered in quadrature with the first Rabi oscillation process.
-It can be experimentally detected even by stationary spectroscopy methods.
-All the predictions are experimentally confirmed.
-The model of new kind instantons is proposed.
+The predictions of new quantum phenomenon by QFT-model for dynamics of spectroscopic transitions were confirmed by experimental radiospectroscopy studies of anthracites of medium-scale metamorphism.
+The coherent system of the resonance phonons, that is, the phonons with the energy, equaled to resonance photon energy, is really formed by ESR, that leads to the appearance along with Rabi oscillations, determined by spin-photon coupling with the frequency $\Omega^{RF}$, of quantum Rabi oscillations with the frequency $\Omega_{Ph}$, determined by spin-phonon coupling.
+Its value was found on the first damping stage to be equal 920.6 kHz in the samples studiedbeing to be independent on the microwave power level in the range 20 - 6 dB [0 dB corresponds to 100 mW].
+The second quantum Rabi oscillation process was observed by the stationary state of the subsystem - \{microwave EM-field plus spin subsystem\} and it was separated, which was achieved by setting up the high frequency modulation amplitude of the static magnetic field to be equal zero.

+By the subsequent increase of the microwave power the stepwise transition to the new quantum phenomenon takes place, just to the phenomenon of nonlinear quantum Rabi oscillations, characterised by splitting of the oscillation group of lines into two subgroups with doubling of the total lines' number and approximately the twofold decrease of linewidth of an individual oscillation line.
+It is became to be equal the only to $0.004 \pm 0.001$ G, that is, oscillation lines in the nonlinear process of the resonance phonon generation are the most narrow lines, being to be registered by the stationary ESR spectroscopy at all.

+At nonzeroth 100 kHz modulation amplitude of the static magnetic field along with the absorption process of EM-field energy the strongly coherent emission process was observed, at that the absorption process was observed by the sweep of the static magnetic field from lower to higher values ($\frac{dH_0}{dt} > 0$)) and the emission process was observed by $\frac{dH_0}{dt} < 0$), that is, by the sweep of the static magnetic field from higher to lower values in a regime with an automatic frequency control.
+The emission process is the realisation of the quantum acoustic spin resonance.

+We accentuate once again, that all quantum field effects aforegoing are observed in the radiospecroscopy for the first time.
+Especially interesting, that quantum acoustic Rabi oscilllations were registered on the conventional ESR spectrometer for stationary signal studies.

+The creation of a longlived coherent phonon subsystem was achieved in AF registration regime by means of rather great deviation of resonance frequency, equaled to $\approx{1}$ MHz, which is appeared when the absorption is rather strong, it is the necessary condition for the formation of a sample cavity in a measuring cavity.
+The sufficient condition for the formation of a sample cavity is that, that the all selective (resonance) photons, incoming in the sample, are remained in the sample space.